ni/javascript-styleguide/README.md

     ```bash
     ng g @angular-eslint/schematics:convert-tslint-to-eslint <PROJECT NAME>
     ```
-4. Remove the rules configured in `.eslintrc.json` for TypeScript and templates.
+4. Remove the rules configured in the ESlint configuration for TypeScript and templates.
 They are not required with `@ni/eslint-config`.
 5. Remove the root `tslint.json` configuration file, and uninstall TSLint.

 ## Recommended Development Environment Configuration